1998 Dublin North by-election: Green Party

 The Green Party, who had held their seat in this constituency narrowly at the last general election, nominated healthcare worker Paul Martin from Portrane.

 Labour Party

 The Labour Party nominated Senator Seán Ryan, a former TD for the constituency who had lost his seat at the 1997 general election.
+After losing his seat, Ryan ran for a seat in the Seanad and was elected.

 Progressive Democrats

 Finian Fallon, who unsuccessfully contested the constituency at the 1997 general election for the Progressive Democrats, was the party's nominee at this election.
 The son of murdered garda Richard Fallon, Fallon rejected calls for a voting pact between the Progressive Democrats and Fianna Fáil.
 His director for the election was former Fianna Fáil minister Martin O'Donoghue.

 Sinn Féin

 Paul Donnelly contested this election for Sinn Féin.

 Socialist Party

 On 30 October 1997, the Socialist Party selected Clare Daly to be their candidate in the by-election.
 29-year-old Daly had unsuccessfully contested the constituency at the 1997 general election, receiving 3000 votes.
 She had previously been president of Dublin City University Students' Union and a coordinator in the anti-water charge movement in Dublin North.